mozilla/pkipolicy/rootstore/policy.md

 even during the physical relocation of a CA's online operations to a new data center and moving parts of an offline root certificate from one location to another.
-As such, a CA operator MUST always ensure that physical access to CA equipment is limited to authorized individuals, the equipment is operated under multiple person control, and unauthorized CA system usage is able to be detected at all times.
+As such, a CA operator MUST always ensure that physical access to CA equipment is limited to authorized individuals, the equipment is operated under multi-person control, and unauthorized CA system usage is able to be detected at all times.
 The auditor MUST confirm that there are appropriate procedures in place to ensure that the requirements are met and that those procedures are followed.